CyrilCermak/modular_architecture_on_ios/README.md

 ![CD Pipeline Example](assets/CD-pipeline.png)

-## Ruby, programmer's best friend
+## Ruby, programmer’s best friend

-If you have not learned it yet, do so, it's great.
+If you have not learned it yet, do so, it’s great.

 ## Conclusion